Club Activities

 We support our community by:

-• Collecting and donating old and unused prescription eye glasses.
-In 2018/2019, we provided 5 large cartons of glasses to a Lyon’s Club volunteer member who sorts, assesses, and ships them to people in need around the globe.
+- Collecting and donating old and unused prescription eye glasses on behalf of the Lyons Club.
+Lyons’ Club volunteer members sort, assess, repair, and ship them to people in need around the globe.

-• Making charitable donations on behalf of our members.
-Most recently we donated to the Windsor Cancer Centre, Transition to Betterness, and the Windsor Hospice.
-In addition to the above donations, making a monetary donation to a charitable organization on behalf of any member that passes away.
-The most recent (may 2022) donation was made to the Alzheimer’s Society.
+- Making charitable donations on behalf of our members.
+Most recently we donated to the Canadian Cancer Society, Transition to Betterness, and Windsor Hospice.
+In addition to the above donations, making monetary donation to a charitable organization on behalf of any member that passes away.

-• Each year we organize donations for the Amherstburg Community Services (ACS) local school student lunch program.
+- Each year we organize donations for the Amherstburg Community Services (ACS) local elementary school student lunch program.
+In 2024 we donated over $1650.00 for their lunch program.

-• Participating in the Town of Amherstburg’s Healthy and Active Senior Expo each June.
+- Participating in the Town of Amherstburg’s Healthy and Active Senior Expo each June.
+This year we’ll be participating in the town’s accessiblity event.